 The positioner travels left and right on a threaded rod.
 An endstop button is placed on the right end of this path.
-It is possible for an item (filament, tool, ...) to get stuck betwen the positioner and the endstop button, essentially pressing the endstop button.
+It is possible for an item (filament, tool, etc) to get stuck between the positioner and the endstop button, essentially pressing the endstop button.
 This triggers the Filament Maker to switch off displaying the error message.

-After a reboot, once the obstacle has been removed from the positioner path, the issue should be prevented.
+After a reboot, once the obstacle has been removed from the positioner path, the issue should be prevented from reoccurring.
 Here is the positioner (green circle):

 "Hopper is empty for too long"